 The GBEW Honorary Treasurer position arises as our current Treasurer Barbara Darby will be stepping down in March 2018 following a number of years’ service to GB in this role.
 The role is open to anyone within the GBEW Network or from wider society who is suitably skilled, but nominations may only be made by the GBEW Network Council members.
 The Honorary Treasurer is elected on an annual basis and is a key role in ensuring oversight of GB’s finances.

-The closing date for nominations to both roles is Friday 26 January 2018.
+The closing date for nominations to both roles is Monday 14 May 2018 (extended from 26 January 2018.
 The GBEW Network Executive will then elect to each position and this will be ratified at the AGM in March 2018 with those elected taking up office immediately after the AGM.

 If you’d like further information regarding the roles or process please contact Julie Murdy, GBM Director.
 An information pack and nomination forms for each role can be found below.